 Trustees are supported in their work by Local Governing Boards at each school.
-The Trust has committees which comprise: St. Wilfrid's LGB, Canon Sharples and St. David's LGB, St. Paul's LGB, Performance & Standards and Finance & Audit.
+The Trust has committees which comprise: St. Wilfrid's LGB, Canon Sharples and St. David's LGB, St. Paul's LGB, Hesketh-with-Becconsall All Saints LGB, Performance & Standards and Finance & Audit.